Squaresweets/TileWorldGBA/README.md

 Big thanks to [maciel310](https://github.com/maciel310) for the help on this project!

-I just wanted to put it out there that this is my first C project, so I probably didn't conform to C norms (sorry about that)
+I just wanted to put it out there that this is my first C project, and my first GBA game, so none of this is particularly optimised, sorry bout that